 \begin{lemma} Let $\phi$ be a 90--degree trail at a vertex $u$ of the grid graph $G_{m\times n}$.
-Let $\alpha$ be a proper labeling of the regions separated by a closed 90--degree trail a vertex $u$ of the grid graph $G_{m\times n}$ such that all unbounded regions are negative.
+Let $\alpha$ be a proper labeling of the regions separated by a closed 90--degree trail a vertex $u=(a,b)$ of the grid graph $G_{m\times n}$ such that all unbounded regions are negative.
 Let $v$ be a neighbor of $u$ in a positive region.
-Then the set of vertices of different parity from $u$ which are inside positive regions forms an even kernel of $G_{m\times n} - uv$ containing $v$. \end{lemma} \begin{proof} Let $K$ be the set of vertices of different parity from $u$ which are inside positive regions.
+Then the set of vertices $(i,j)$ such that $i+j \not\equiv a+b \pmod{2}$ which are inside positive regions forms an even kernel of $G_{m\times n} - uv$ containing $v$. \end{lemma} \begin{proof} We say that the vertices $(i,j)$ and $(i',j')$ have the same parity if $i+j\equiv i'+j' \pmod{2}$.
+Let $K$ be the set of vertices of different parity from $u$ which are inside positive regions.
 We note that $v$ is in $K$ and has the same parity as every vertex in $K$.
 Also, $u$ has different parity to $v$ and has the same parity as every vertex on the trail.
 We now show that $K$ is an even kernel.
 First, we consider the vertex $u$.
 Since $u$ is adjacent in $G_{m\times n}$ to 1 or 3 vertices in $K$, it is adjacent in $G_{m\times n}-uv$ to 0 or 2 vertices in $K$.
 Let $w\neq u$ be a vertex of $G_{m\times n}$ that has the same parity as $u$.